ohanabene/ohanas_version_trap/README.md

 You will have to select one or the other in main.cpp before compiling and running it.

 vector.h is just a header that defines vector operations.

+Edit the Makefile to point to your own root libs.